 The rollercoaster restaurant is the unique dining experience which my children became obsessed with.
-Replace your order on a tablet from your table then watch your food and drink hey call Down the track through twists and turns and loop the loop’s only to arrive in front of you.
-The food wasn’t bad, and although it is not the cheapest place to eat, I would still say it’s experience not to be missed.
+Place your order on a tablet from your table then watch your food and drink come down the track through twists and turns and loop the loops only to arrive in front of you.
+The food wasn’t bad, and although it is not the cheapest place to eat, I would still say it’s an experience not to be missed.

 Other Places To Eat In The Park